icatcherplus/icatcher_plus/README.md

 - **raw_output:** a file where each row will contain the frame number, the class prediction and the confidence of that prediction seperated by a comma
 - **compressed:** a npz file containing two numpy arrays, one encoding the predicted class (n x 1 int32) and another the confidence (n x 1 float32) where n is the number of frames.
 This file can be loaded into memory using the numpy.load function.
 For the map between class number and name see test.py ("predict_from_video" function).
-- **ui:** needed to open a video in the web app; produces a directory of the following structure
+- **ui:** needed for viewing results in the web app; produces a directory of the following structure

         ├── decorated_frames     # dir containing annotated jpg files for each frame in the video ├── video.mp4            # the original video